People loved to listen to Jesus preach.

-People loved to listen to Jesus preach.
-When they heard Jesus speaking, they were drawn to Him, they pulled away from their hectic lives to catch what He had to say.
+When Jesus spoke crowds were drawn to Him and they pulled away from their hectic lives to catch what He had to say.

 As a preacher and follower of Christ, your preaching shouldn’t be dull or predictable, it should be transformative and inspiring.

 Can you imagine if, instead of people glazing over when you preach, they absolutely loved listening to you?

 There is a way to preach better sermons without watering down your message or compromising the truth.